SFGrenade/PeakingPeekingPeaks/README.md

-# Name
+# Peaking Peeking Peaks

-This is a library for mods aiming to add custom achievements, items and charms to the game.
+This mods aims to make the Crystal Peak more memorable.

 # EUPL
                       Copyright (c) 2024 SFGrenade